Yang Jen-ni

-Yang Jen-ni (楊珍妮 (Yáng Zhēnnī)) is a Taiwanese politician who is a Director-General.
+Yang Jen-ni (楊珍妮 (Yáng Zhēnnī)) is a Taiwanese politician who was director-general of the Bureau of Foreign Trade from 2014 to 2020.

 Early life and education

 Yang was born in November 1954.
 She received her bachelor's degree in foreign literature from National Taiwan University in 1978.

 Career

 Yang currently serves as both the Director-General of Bureau of Foreign Trade (BOFT), Ministry of Economic Affairs, and the Deputy Chief Negotiator; she is also the first female General-Director in the BOFT since 1969.

 She joined the MOEA in 1983 and over the past 30 years has held a number of senior positions within MOEA and served at Taiwan's Permanent Mission to the WTO in Geneva.